elemenel/mandala-py/README.md

 # mandala-py
 READ.ME
 Master Mandala Maker created and maintained by Leon R Hatton.
+Is a work-in-progress, like all bona fide coding projects.

 Cross-platform capability for Linux and Windows 10.
 Scripted in Python 3.10, tested and executed using Thonny IDE version 3.2.7 and higher.
 The primary python module used is Turtle, created by Wally Feurzeig, Seymour Papert and Cynthia Solomon in 1967.